 5.4 Application to a large watershed – Effect of rainfall intensity on morphological changes

 All our previous bed evolution tests had a predominant flow direction and were restricted to pure erosion or deposition.
 We conducted a final test of our LEM in a more complex and larger watershed to analyze the how flow discharge and bed surface elevation varies at different locations within the domain under different rainfall events.
-We used the synthetic square watershed of Adams et al. (2017) which has an area of 36 km2 with a resolution of 30 x 30 m per pixel and elevations ranging from 0 m at the basin outlet to 225 m at the highest point (Figure 10 a).
+We used the synthetic square watershed from Adams et al. (2017) which has an area of 36 km2 with a resolution of 30 x 30 m per pixel and elevations ranging from 0 m at the basin outlet to 225 m at the highest point (Figure 10 a).
 Two cases of temporal distribution of rainfall intensity were considered, both having the same total volume of water precipitated (10 mm).
 We referred to these cases as i) uniform, in which the rainfall intensity was 5 mm/hr lasting for two hours and ii) intermittent, where rainfall can reach up to 25 mm/hr during 350 s and then goes back to zero (Figure 10 b).
 Changes in flow discharge and bed surface elevation were quantified in three locations: Site 1 which coincides with the watershed outlet, Site 2 located upstream the outlet and upstream the confluence of the most downstream tributaries, and Site 3 located approximately at the center of the watershed (Figure 10 a).